 - ‘Favorite’ rides to build up a database of rides you do often – Xert will consider those activities when recommending training!
 Go to the Activities Dashboard and click the star next to an activity to Favorite it.

 - To help plan your training week, you can go to the Fitness Planner to drag & drop workouts or favorited activities into your calendar.
 Once that’s done, you can view your XPMC (Xert Performance Management Chart) on the Progression tab to see how your planned activities will impact your training status.

 - If you did a workout without your power meter, you can click on the date in the calendar in the Planner tab to manually update a workout.
 This FAQ will walk you through it.
 Note that the information you add won’t update your fitness signature but it will give you credit for the work when calculating your freshness for training and how far ahead or behind you are in your training.

-As you grow more comfortable with the system you can start to do other things like use one of the apps to see your Maximum Power Available (MPA) as you ride or race, analyze your data to see learn more about you as an athlete, and build up your understanding of physiology and how the body adapts to certain stresses.
+As you grow more comfortable with the system you can start to do other things like viewing your Maximum Power Available (MPA) and Focus Duration in real time as you ride or race, analyze your data to learn more about yourself as an athlete, and build up your understanding of physiology and how the body adapts to certain training stimuli.